jellebouwman/data-validation-bike-sharing/README.md

 In this repository, we show how we may integrate data drift detection ([alibi-detect](https://github.com/SeldonIO/alibi-detect) library) with [DVC](https://dvc.org/) into the ML system and how is DVC beneficial in it.
-We demonstrate the drift detection in two use cases:
+We demonstrate the drift detection in one use case:

 - Detection of covariate shift between train and test datasets.
-- Detection of concept drift in the input data.

 We refer to an
 excellent [Data Distribution Shifts and Monitoring post](https://huyenchip.com/2022/02/07/data-distribution-shifts-and-monitoring.html)